 Project records must be retained for the project life (See the Urban Greening Expenditure Record for the project life for each project activity.
-A link to the expenditure record is located in Appendix
+A link to the expenditure record is located in Appendix C).

-B).
 Grantees are required to keep source documents for all expenditures related to each grant for the project life.
 A project is considered complete upon receipt of final grant payment from the State.

-ONE-PAGE CONCEPT PROPOSAL (OPTIONAL)
+ONE-PAGE CONCEPT PROPOSAL

-Applicants may submit a one-page concept proposal.
+Applicants are encouraged to submit a one-page concept proposal.
 Though not required, this process will help the applicant determine if the project is a good fit for the grant program before completing a full application.
-This proposal should be concise to give reviewers a snapshot of the project.
+The proposal should be concise to give reviewers a snapshot of the project.
 In depth explanations may be provided later in the actual application.
-Feedback will be provided generally within 1-2 weeks.
-The proposal should include the following: